Table of Contents

 A toxic partner will treat you badly causing you emotional and maybe even physical pain.
 They will then turn on the charm.

-This push-pull type of relationship is where your partner, who is supposed to be your primary source of comfort is also the same person that is hurting you.
+This push-pull type of toxic behavior is where your partner, who is supposed to be your primary source of comfort is also the same person that is hurting you.

-This push-pull type of relationship results in a trauma bond developing between you and your abuser.
+This push-pull type of relationship results in a trauma bond developing between you and your toxic partner.

 You end up believing that life would be unbearable without them and that you would not cope without them.